 As we increase investment in disruptive research and breakthrough innovation, we must accept that failure will be part of our path.'
-Political guidelines for the next European Commission 2019-2024

 The EU has already begun to embrace the logic of transformative innovation policy, for example in Horizon Europe's mission-led approach.
 But it could go much further, for example embedding transformative innovation in the visions and systemic frameworks addressing key systems and cross-cutting policy areas, such as industrial and cohesion policy.